mashingan/excelin/readme.md

     discard scanf(it, "[$w:$i]", result.a, result.b)))
 doAssert fexIt.a == "A"
 doAssert fexIt.b == 200

+# We also provide helpers `toNum` and `toCol` to convert string-int column
+# representation.
+Usually when we're working with array/seq of data,
+# we want to access the column string but we only have the int, so this
+# helpers will come handy.

+let row11 = sheet.row 11
+for i in 0 ..< 10: # both toCol and toNum is starting from zero.
+    row11[i.toCol] = i.toCol

+# and let's see whether it's same or not
+for i, c in toSeq['A'..'J']:
+    doAssert row11[$c, string].toNum == i

 # finally, we have 2 options to access the binary Excel data, using `$` and